lpdw/openbooking-api/README.md

 An error handling system has been applied, working with error codes, to make the API debugging easier for developers.

-Here is the exceptions list, with associated code and description:
+Here is the exceptions list, with associated codes and descriptions:

 - NullDatasException | -2 : The parameters datas are invalid or empty
 - LoginException | -3 : The login process failed (bad credentials)